 Dan & Alison Wilson of Rivendell Farms on Old River Road along with Leeds Federation of Agriculture President Kim Sytsma, and Mayor Roger Haley are encouraging area farmers to let their municipalities know where these 911 address signs should be located.

-If you own farmland, a wood lot, hayfields, trails or maple bush that don’t have a civic address sign, please contact the Township Office for further information.
+If you own farmland, a wood lot, hayfields, trails or maple bush that doesn’t have a civic address sign, please contact the Township Office to provide the following information:

 Let’s all support Emily’s Project and save a life.